AGILESCIENCE/Agilepy/docs/source/manual/source_file.rst

 The '*flux*' parameter is expressed in cm^-2 s^-1, galactic longitude '*l* 'and latitude '*b*' are expressed in degrees.

 The spectral index of each source represents the initial estimates of the values for that source (a positive number).
+The other spectral parameters depends by the spectral shape of the source.

+minSqrt(TS) is the minimum acceptable value for the square root of TS: if the optimized significance of a source lies below this value, the source is considered undetected and will be ignored (set to flux = 0) when considering the other sources.

+After the name of the source (which should not contain a space), an optional value for the location limitation in degrees may be provided.
+If this value is present and not zero, the longitude and latitude of the source will not be allowed to vary by more than this value from its initial position.

+According to the fixflag some or all of those values will be optimized by being allowed to vary.

 The fixflag parameter
 ---------------------